B-Manish/ProfileGenerator/README.md

 ## Steps to run
 Go the root of the project

-Cretate a .env file and paste the below code in it
+Create a .env file and paste the below code in it
  ``` bash
 REACT_APP_BUILD_ROUTE=preview
  ```